>_

 S3

-Advantages• Constant data rate (Guaranteed Quality of Service)
+Advantages• Constant data rate (Guaranteed QoS)

 • No out-of-order packets